Here’s all you need to know to design suspended ceiling: types, materials, requirements and a 3D BIM model example to

 Suspended ceiling design: a practical example

-This week’s case study will give an overview of a suspended ceiling design through a project example produced with a BIM software.
+This week’s case study will give an overview of a suspended ceiling design through a project example produced with an architectural BIM design software.

 Starting from a pre-defined residential environment, let’s suppose that we want to reconfigure the spaces by adopting a suspended ceiling solution that characterizes the living area of our housing unit with a particular shape and light.
 The project space consists of a wide, luminous space that connects the living area to the kitchen.

 The objective of the project intervention is to visually connect the two environments (kitchen and living area) and lower the ceiling so to set LEDs and spotlights in the frame.

 We have decided to lower the ceiling of 20 cm, so as to guarantee a minimum room height of 2.70 m and meet the regulatory requirements.

 Since the environment is quite large and not particularly high, we choose not to completely lower the ceiling but to incorporate only a central lowered section that emphasizes the perspective on the fireplace wall and towards the kitchen without reducing the natural light and fresh air coming in.